prashantkalkar/devDayAug2022/README.md

 ## Setup Kops cluster on AWS

-Setup and configure AWS CLI and use correct profile for your AWS account (this setup might incur cost.
-Please evaluate first)
+Setup and configure AWS CLI and use correct profile for your AWS account
+NOTE: This setup might incur cost.
+Please evaluate first.
+The kops setup that is created is following HA setup.

 #### Ensure your AWS user has following permissions